maxgaurav/indexeddb-orm/README.md

 });
 ```
 #### between
 Search of index values between the given lower and upper bound values.
-It is case sensitive for string values.
+It is case-sensitive for string values.

 ```javascript
 db.connect().then(async (models) => {